Ryan Tubridy: Health

 On 30 March 2020, RTÉ announced that Tubridy had tested positive for COVID-19.
-In a statement issued to RTÉ, Tubridy said "Like so many other people in Ireland, I tested positive, but I was in the very fortunate position to have a very unintrusive experience, which I now have come to the end of.
+In a statement issued to RTÉ, Tubridy said: "Like so many other people in Ireland, I tested positive, but I was in the very fortunate position to have a very unintrusive experience, which I now have come to the end of.
 While I've been at home watching television and listening to the radio, I have been bowled over by the extraordinary work of our front line heroes and their families who continue to make Ireland a healthier and safer place.
 I look forward to being back to work really soon."
 On 7 April 2020 he returned to work on his radio show saying that "I disappeared because I felt it was the right thing to do.
 And it was, in many ways, a useful thing for me to do because I was pretty tired anyway, and to take a couple of weeks to just to rest was really, a very, very good thing to do.
 I feel on top of the world today."

 Image

 In his early career, Tubridy often described himself as a "young fogey".

 Dermot Whelan, Dave Moore and Siobhan O'Connor of radio station 98FM rewrote the Steps song "Tragedy" to include lyrics which make personal references to Tubridy before playing it on their morning radio show.
 The song pokes fun at his famous ears as well as his hairstyle with the line: "His ears stand up like the FA Cup, he sits in his chair chatting with Holy Communion-style hair".
 Tubridy himself rang the show to congratulate Dermot, Dave and Siobhan on their achievement of "taking the mick out of him" with a song of "pure ego" that caused him to "burst out laughing when I saw it".
 He was less pleased when Gordon Ramsay, appearing as a guest on The Late Late Show, poked fun at his ears and weight; Tubridy later remarked on The Ray D'Arcy Show: "I thought he was a bit, em, British for my liking.
 I won't be buying the books [Ramsay was promoting].
 In fact, I didn't take the free one".

 While hosting Tubridy Tonight, he spoke of the public's perception of him, saying: "I think I am a victim of my own image.
 I think it's been cultivated by others for me.
 I live in a very ordinary semi-detached house.
 People only ever see me on a Saturday night on TV and I'm in a smart suit with a book-lined backdrop so that's what they think – you're Johnny smart suit with a book-lined backdrop."
-Podge and Rodge, a televised puppet chat show, commented on his "stupid awkward eyes, he reminds me of the undead" and introduced him as "South Dublin on a stick" when he appeared on their TV show.